Why technology is key to driving value-based healthcare

 Shifting toward a value-based payment model is driven by market ‘pressures as a means of reducing costs, and improving the quality of healthcare.
 Government, employers, health care plans and consumers must work together to deliver on value.

 What value-based healthcare looks to achieve and create is to explicitly ensure patients remain the focus of healthcare and are supported by a specialised care team.
-It also ensures that proactive health care is delivered as opposed to reactive medicine; and patient data provides improved care and management
+It also ensures that proactive health care is delivered as opposed to reactive medicine; and patient data provides improved care and management.

 Under this model, value is the benchmark for private health insurers and payment is centered on the quality of care.
 Patient quality engagement rises in standard when the shift is away from volume rather than value.